mathkimchi/singularity/DEVLOG.md

 Ok, I guess I'll start with just generating all this in the CPU.

 Actually, I decided I'm going to reorganize my code first.

+2026-07-13 01:20PM

+Now to generate the atlas-es.

+...

+Ok, `fdsm` crate has more than 10 times the downloads compared to the next msdf crate, which is `msdfgen`, which is just safe C bindings.
+But, `msdfgen` seems just better in every way like documentation and usability except for the fact that it isn't pure rust.
+I don't really care about that so I'm going to switch to msdfgen.